 The initial stages of the Barnabas Project, in progress on a plot of land in the Mbarara District of Uganda, includes 60 small food gardens, two fish ponds, chickens and a piggery.

-The crops, cows, chickens, pigs and fish being raised and harvested here will be a model for the training of more local farmers to grow and sell their own food.
+The crops, cows, chickens, pigs and fish being raised and harvested here are also being used to train locals to be farmers that grow and sell their own food.
+Like the Restoration Oaks Showcase Regenerative Farm, Barnabas' farm is serving the local community as an education and demonstration farm.

 This moving video was shot on location in Uganda and shown publicly for the first time at a Barnabas Project fund-raiser hosted at Santa Barbara Blueberries and Restoration Oaks Ranch on June 11th, 2017.